World Hearing Day – top tips to prevent hearing loss

 Although the most popular way of cleaning our ears, cotton buds are far from ideal as it’s very easy to damage the delicate inner ear.

-Scrivens Opticians & Hearing Care’s hearing aid dispenser, Stuart Spencer, said: “Hearing loss is on the increase and affects people of all ages.
+Scrivens Opticians & Hearing Care’s hearing aid audiologist, Stuart Spencer, said: “Hearing loss is on the increase and affects people of all ages.
 Once damaged there is no miracle cure and yet people still ignore or trivialise what is a serious health condition.
 If ignored it can lead to reduced employment opportunities, social isolation and there is growing evidence of increased risks of dementia or mental health issues.
 By taking these simple measures we can enjoy good hearing for longer.”

 If you think you suffer from hearing loss or have not had your hearing checked please visit your nearest Scrivens branch for a free consultation and test.